-I am sincerely grateful to my supervisors, Prof. dr. Annelies Zoomers and Dr. Phục Nguyễn Quang, for their unreserved guidance throughout the research process.
+Furthermore, I would like to thank all the teachers of IDS at Utrecht University for sharing their knowledge and time.
+Technology has made it easier for students to learn, but nothing can come close to the experience of being taught by inspirational teachers.
+In particular, I am sincerely grateful to my supervisors, Prof. dr. Annelies Zoomers and Dr. Phục Nguyễn Quang, for their unreserved guidance throughout the research process.
 A sincere thank you to Dr Phục Nguyễn Quang for sharing your time, extensive knowledge on urbanisation and network in the commune.
 Another thank you to Prof. dr. Annelies Zoomers' constructive criticism and regular supervision which made this thesis possible.

 It also gives me great pleasure to acknowledge the financial support of the Max Cohen fund, without their support I would not have been able to collect the data that made this thesis possible.
-Besides, I express my warm thanks to my family and friends for their aspiring encouragement, support and feedback.
+Besides, I express my warm thanks to my family and friends for their aspiring encouragement and support.